 The 2019 SMIP established for operational executives was based on the achievement of budgeted operating income and sales growth for the segments of the business for which the executives are responsible.
 The President of Home & Personal Care Worldwide, the President of Food & Beverage, Healthcare & Specialty and Innovia Films Worldwide and the President, Checkpoint Worldwide participate in this plan and received bonuses based on the budgeted performance of their respective business sectors.
 In 2019, target bonus for all of these presidents was 70% of base salary if 100% of operational budget was achieved with a maximum of 200% of target bonus if 120% of operational budget was achieved.
-Actual performance of the Home & Personal Care sector did not achieve target by 13.9% resulting in a bonus payment to the President of Home & Personal Care Worldwide of 30.5% of target bonus.
-The President of Food & Beverage, Healthcare & Specialty and Innovia Films Worldwide was paid 80% of target bonus based on this sector not meeting the target by 4%.
-The Checkpoint segment did not meet the target by 1.2%, resulting in a bonus payment to the President, Checkpoint Worldwide of 94% of target bonus.
+Actual performance of the Home & Personal Care sector did not achieve target by 13.9% resulting in a bonus payment to the President of Home & Specialty and Innovia Films Worldwide was paid 80% of target bonus based on this sector not meeting the target by 4%.
+The Checkpoint segment did not meet the target by 1.2%, resulting in a bonus payment to the President of the target by 4% of target bonus.